-Presented in partnership with Kaiser Permanente and Sanford Harmony, our recent webinar, “Stress Management for Educators,” focused on self-acceptance and self-awareness of stress patterns and provided ways to help build acceptance and awareness of others.
+Presented in partnership with Kaiser Permanente and Harmony SEL, our recent webinar, “Stress Management for Educators,” focused on self-acceptance and self-awareness of stress patterns and provided ways to help build acceptance and awareness of others.

 While designed for educators, the information and tips we shared are relevant for everyone – especially parents and caregivers.
 A stable adult relationship is one of the single biggest protective factors children can have against stress.
 As students find themselves now home, in close quarters with adults who might also be struggling to cope with the current situation, it’s vital we support caregivers in managing their own stress response, and in turn, more successfully navigate their “new normal.”

 Supporting caregivers in this way helps them not only promote their own well-being, but also model healthy habits for kids – which empowers kids to express and manage their feelings in a healthy way, too.

 Share the webinar with your students’ families using the letter below to help reduce stress and prepare your school community to return to school with a sense of calm and readiness:

 We know that these are stressful times and we are dedicated to supporting you in any way we can.
 This 30-minute stress management webinar* was presented by Alliance for a Healthier Generation, in partnership with Kaiser Permanente and Sanford Harmony.